by Terry Heick

 19. Be silly

-Record audio, Vines, or Hyperlapse videos on Instagram that aggregate their progress and relative success.
+Record audio, Tik Tok videos, or videos on Instagram that aggregate their progress and relative success.

 20. Scream at them, slam the door until the glass shatters, flip desks, etc.

 Then you’ll get fired and won’t have to worry about it any longer.

 20 Ways To Get A Noisy Classroom’s Attention; 20 Ways to Quiet a Noisy Classroom; adapted image attribution flickr user usdepartmentofeducation